-Profit and Loss (PNL): A Comprehensive Guide [August 2023]
+Profit and Loss (PNL): An Easy Guide for E-com Businesses

-By looking at PNL statements, businesses can evaluate their financial health, make informed business decisions, and identify areas for improvement.
+By looking at PnL statements, businesses can evaluate their financial health, make informed business decisions, and identify areas for improvement.

-Some commonly asked questions about PNL statements include: “What is PNL?”, “What is the difference between revenue and net income?” and “How can I use a PNL statement to make informed business decisions?“.
+Some commonly asked questions about PnL statements include: “What is PnL?”, "What is the difference between revenue and net income?" and "How can I use a PnL statement to make informed business decisions?".

 All those questions will be clarified in today’s article.
 Let's dive in!